 Ransomware payments for 2016 are expected to hit a billion dollars, according to the FBI.
 That compares to just $24 million paid in 2015.
 And it's expected to get even worse this year.
-Big and medium-sized companies are more attractive extortion victims, since they can pay a bigger ransom, however, an IBM report says small businesses are also at risk because their employees often lack training in workplace IT security.
+Big and medium-sized companies are more attractive extortion victims, since they can pay a bigger ransom, however, an IBM report says small businesses need to know about ransomware as they are also at risk because their employees often lack training in workplace IT security.
 The study found that only 30 percent of the 200 small businesses surveyed offer security training to their employees, compared to 58 percent of larger companies.

 Ransomware is a family of malware that blocks access to a PC, server or mobile device, or encrypts all the data stored on that machine.
 It's typically delivered via malicious email or infected third-party websites.
 To regain access or control of the data, the user must pay a ransom — typically via bitcoin.
 The encryption is unbreakable and simply removing the malware will not solve the problem.
 The victim is forced to pay for the unique software key that will unlock everything.
 Malwarebytes reports that 60 percent of all malware observed last year was ransomware.

 One high-profile ransomware attack happened on January 22 to a luxury hotel in Austria.
 According to Digital Trends, the hotel paid about $1,600 in bitcoin to retrieve its electronic key card systems.
-The hotel has been targeted numerous times by ransomware attacks, but decided to go public with this information as a warning to other small businesses.
+The hotel has been targeted numerous times by ransomware attacks, but decided to go public with this information as a warning to other small businesses who also need to know about ransomware and why backups are so important.

 Experts warn businesses not to pay ransomware because it encourages this activity and there is no guarantee that the systems and data will be restored.
 Digital Trends reports that, “The hotel almost learned this the hard way, as the cybercriminals attempted yet another attack after the ransom was paid.
 That attempt was only thwarted by the installation of new hardware.”

 The St. Louis public library system was also attacked last month by ransomware that took down circulation and public access computers at all of their 16 library branches, according to the St. Louis Post Dispatch.
 The hackers demanded a $35,000 ransom to free up the 700+ computers.
-The library was able to refuse paying because it had a robust back-up and recovery system which allowed library IT staff to restore the affected servers after fully wiping them.
+The library was able to refuse paying because it knew backups were important and already had a robust back-up and recovery system which allowed library IT staff to restore the affected servers after fully wiping them.

 Ransomware is a growing threat to businesses of all sizes.
 A 2016 IBM survey of 600 businesses shows that nearly half of the executives surveyed said their company had experienced a ransomware attack and 70 percent of the businesses infected with ransomware had paid a ransom.
 Ransom was more than $10,000 for half of those businesses that paid.